Autism

 Help and Support

 For people with autism, and their family and friends, understanding related mental health conditions and emotional challenges can be both important and helpful.
-To access additional information regarding mental health and autism, kindly refer to our blog article:
+To access additional information regarding mental health and autism, kindly refer to our blog article: Autism, Anxiety & Depression

-Gain insights into how gut health may influence mental well-being and behaviour:
+Gain insights into how gut health may influence mental well-being and behaviour: Your gut and microbiome

-And, understand how you can improve your digestion, and what problems can arise when it isn’t working efficiently:
+And, understand how you can improve your digestion, and what problems can arise when it isn’t working efficiently: Steps in your digestive tract – and what can go wrong

 Alternatively, schedule a consultation with a nutritionist to receive additional assistance in managing mood-related difficulties: